 There are several things worth noting about Market America which are good:

 - They’ve been around for over 20 years.

 - They have grossed over 7 billion in sales from what I have seen.

 - There ARE success stories within the MLM.

 - Many of the third party programs they are connected with are legit.

-I’m not 100% sure on this, but legitimate MLM programs in my experience have to have an affordable entry fee and create their own products.
-I don’t believe this exists with Market America.
+I’m not 100% sure on this, but legitimate MLM programs in my oponion have to have an affordable entry fee and create their own products.

 I honestly see NO reason to join this program and pay those high fees because again, the third party programs they are connected with, you may be able to join on your own.
 Plus if that’s not the case, then you can sign up with other programs, like Amazon Associates, for free and promote products there.

 Is that the recruitment aspect of this MLM just isn’t enticing enough for me.
-I don’t believe in it’s pricing, I don’t believe in it’s business model and to really make good money with it, you have to know how to sell well, and even if you do (and you’re in the small minority), you have to really believe in this program.
+I don’t believe in it’s pricing, I don’t believe in it’s business model and to really make good money with it, you have to know how to sell well (not for beginners), and even if you do (and you’re in the small minority), you have to really believe in this program.
 Since I don’t, there’s no way I’m going to promote it.

 People who don’t know any better may believe that approach is the only approach but it isn’t and let me explain why: